With flu season in full swing, the Food and Drug Administration (FDA) has released a warning to consumers to be wary of unapproved flu products.

 Researchers have been investigating using silver nanoparticles for medical uses such as killing bacteria in skin wounds.

-But no high-quality studies have shown that taking colloidal silver by mouth can treat or prevent the flu, or provide any other health benefits.
+But have shown that taking colloidal silver by mouth can treat or prevent the flu, or provide any other health benefits.

 In fact, taking colloidal silver can lead to a permanent bluish-gray discoloration of the skin known as argyria.